mohammedd-jabbar/message-email/README.md

-# Message-Email
+# Message
-Welcome to my send-email website!
-This is a simple online tool that allows you to send an email, On this website smtpjs, used
+Send Email website!
+This is a simple online tool that allows you to send an email, On this website smtpjs used